-6.1.
-Only those persons authorized by the DCO will be allowed in the collection station.
+- 6.1.
+Only those persons authorized by the DCO will be allowed in the collection station. - 6.2.

-6.2.
 Any student-athlete with an academic obligation that conflicts with a scheduled testing time may defer testing by notifying the DCO and requesting to reschedule.
-A student-athlete may also request to reschedule testing time, and the DCO may in their discretion agree to reschedule testing, for any reason previously approved by the NCAA-designated drugtesting agency, sickness, injury or a desire to avoid interruption of a previously scheduled competition event.
+A student-athlete may also request to reschedule testing time, and the DCO may in their discretion agree to reschedule testing, for any reason previously approved by the NCAA-designated drug-testing agency, sickness, injury or a desire to avoid interruption of a previously scheduled competition event.

-In all cases, the DCO will identify, document and communicate to the student-athlete and institution the arrangements for the rescheduled test.
+In all cases, the DCO will identify, document and communicate to the student-athlete and school the arrangements for the rescheduled test.

-6.3.
-Upon entering the collection station, the identification of the student-athlete will be verified by an NCAA representative with assistance from the DCO and/or institutional representative as applicable.

-6.3.1.
-The DCO will instruct the student-athlete to select a sealed specimen collection container and attach a unique barcode to the collection container.
-6.3.2.
-The DCO will direct the student-athlete to rinse and dry their hands and to provide the specimen using the collection container.

-6.3.3.
-The DCO will fully observe the provision of the student-athlete specimen.

-6.3.4.
-The student-athlete will be responsible for keeping the collection container closed and controlled.

-6.3.5.
-The institution may elect to make food and/or hydration beverages available to testing student-athletes in the collection station; provided they are caffeine-free, alcohol-free and free of all banned substances and delivered in individual sealed containers.
+- 6.3.
+Upon entering the collection station, the identification of the student-athlete will be verified by the DCO or their designee and/or school representative as applicable. - 6.3.1.
+The DCO or their designee will instruct the student-athlete to select a sealed specimen collection container and attach a unique barcode to the collection container. - 6.3.2.
+The DCO or their designee will direct the student-athlete to rinse and dry their hands and to provide the specimen using the collection container. - 6.3.3.
+The DCO or their designee will fully observe the provision of the student-athlete specimen. - 6.3.4.
+The student-athlete will be responsible for keeping the collection container closed and controlled. - 6.3.5.
+The school may elect to make food and/or hydration beverages available to testing studentathletes in the collection station; provided they are caffeine-free, alcohol-free and free of all banned substances and delivered in individual sealed containers.
 All such food/beverages must only be opened and consumed while the student-athlete is in the collection station.